bsmAnalysis/BSMHiggs_fwk/test/haa4b/computeLimit/README.md

  * 5 = Run limits for all of Run II combined (first argument is all)
  * 6 = Run limits for Wh and Zh combined for an individual year.
  * 7 = Run limits for Wh and Zh combined for all of Run II.
+The least significant digit is:
+ * 0 = Run limit for Wh channel
+ * 1 = Run limit for Zh channel
+ * 2 = Run limit for Wh+Zh channels combined

 ```
   python optimize_haa.py 2016 4.0
   python optimize_haa.py 2016 4.1
   python optimize_haa.py 2016 4.2